Forms & Templates

 Course Suspension/Deletion Proposal

-To suspend or delete an existing course, navigate to Curriculog, click on the COURSE: [catalog year] Course Suspension/Deletion Form, then click on the checkmark to begin the proposal.
+To suspend or delete an existing course, navigate to Modern Campus Curriculum, click on the COURSE: [catalog year] Course Suspension/Deletion Form, then click on the checkmark to begin the proposal.

 Course Suspension